Is it Safe to Travel to Santiago, Chile? Police and Demonstrators Continue to Battle

 However, no one seems to know what will happen if the referendum is successful.
 To date, the demonstrators have not formed an organization, created a platform, or provided an official list of their demands.
 They have not offered up candidates and refuse to be involved in the process of rewriting the constitution.
 Without organization and involvement, the process seems doomed to fail.

 Some parts of the city look like a war zone.
 Prior to the eruption of demonstrations, Plaza Italia was one of the most beautiful areas of the city.
 Today the monuments and elegant buildings that line the broad avenues are covered in graffiti.
 Almost every business has closed and the few that remain are boarded up with plywood.
 Plaza Italia, once a flower-filled park, is now a dusty, litter-strewn circle without a single remaining bush or flower.
 Yet walk ten blocks in any direction and life goes on as usual.
+While I opted to stay near Plaza Italia in order to be close to the action, there are many places to stay in Santiago where there are few signs of the protests.
 People enjoy lunch at sidewalk cafes and businesses are open as normal.
 In Plaza de Armas, the historic center of the city, despite a heavy police presence the park remains lush and relatively peaceful.
 The most stirring site in the city was the block-long Centro Gabriela Mistral Cultural Center.
 Its exterior walls are plastered with works of art symbolizing the struggle, including a line of blood-spattered shirts from victims of police brutality.

 Although I found the energy of Santiago unsettling at times, I never felt threatened, or felt the need to get out of an area.
 Locals, however, seemed more alarmed for my safety than I was.
 At least a half-dozen times, complete strangers approached and warned me to watch my purse or my camera.
 While walking back from the fruit and vegetable market, one man was more forceful.
 “You should not be here.
 It’s too dangerous.
 On the other side of the river it is safe for you but not on this side.”
 Never in all my years of traveling have I had so many people warn me to be careful in a city.